parthmarfatia/parthmarfatia/README.md

 <h1> Hi there! <br>My name is Parth<br>and I am a<br>Full Stack Developer</h1>

-🤜 Looking to collaborate on open source projects <br>
+🤜 Contriubuting to open source projects <br>
 🌐 Exploring the world of web3 <br>
 👨‍💻 Working remotely for a MNC <br>
-🚀 Contact me to collaborate on a project<br>
+🚀 Contact me if you need a website<br>
 <br />